uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/if-you-need-to-get-the-right-qualifications.md

 <p>Sign up to get support from a teacher training adviser, who can help you with your personal statement, which funding you can get and how to complete your application.</p>

 <p><a href="https://register.getintoteaching.education.gov.uk/register" target="_blank">Sign up for a teacher training adviser</a>

-<h2 id="if-you-have-an-overseas-degree">If you have an overseas degree</h2>

-<p>If you studied overseas, you’ll need to find out if your qualifications are recognised in the UK.
-Contact us on 0800 389 2500 for advice.</p>

-<p>We can also give you a free UK National Recognition Information Centre (UK NARIC) statement to show what your qualifications are equivalent to in the UK.</p>

-<p>If you’re a graduate from outside the European Economic Area (EEA), you may need to apply for a visa before starting your teacher training course.</p>

-<p>Contact the school or university you want to train with to find out.</p>

 <h2 id="if-your-degree-is-not-in-the-subject-you-want-to-teach">If your degree is not in the subject you want to teach</h2>